Huy-Ngo/acanban/docs/source/solution/database.rst

 .. code-block:: json

    {
-      "comment-id": "uuid"
+      "comment-id": "uuid",
-      "content": "The content of the comment."
+      "content": "The content of the comment.",
       "comments": [
          "list",
          "of",